Stanford hires Frank Reich as interim football coach

 STANFORD, Calif.
-(AP) — Stanford hired former NFL head coach Frank Reich as the interim football coach on Monday following the firing of Troy Taylor.
+(AP) — Andrew Luck picked a familiar face to take over as Stanford's interim football coach, hiring former NFL coach Frank Reich on Monday to replace the fired Troy Taylor.

-Football program general manager Andrew Luck made the decision last week to fire Taylor after a report became public that Taylor had been investigated twice for allegedly mistreating staffers.
+Luck moved quickly in his new role as general manager of the football program, hiring Reich less than a week after making the decision to fire Taylor following a report that became public saying Taylor had been investigated twice for allegedly mistreating staffers.

+Reich will be formally introduced at a news conference on Tuesday before Stanford starts its spring football session.

-Luck opted to hire his old coach on the Indianapolis Colts for the job for this season.
-Reich coached six years in the NFL for Indianapolis and Carolina, including the 2018 season when Luck was his starting quarterback.
+Reich coached Luck for one season with the Indianapolis Colts in 2018.
+Reich coached six years in the NFL for Indianapolis and Carolina, making the playoffs twice in that span.

 “I have experienced first-hand the incredible impact Frank has demonstrated as a leader and have full confidence he is the perfect steward for this season of Stanford football," Luck said in a statement.
 "Frank is a teacher, a winner and a coach of the highest caliber.
 Frank’s values align seamlessly with our vision for this program and I firmly believe in his ability to maximize the on-field potential of our student-athletes while serving as a role model in all aspects of their personal growth.”